 A Maglite flashlight, for example, could be used as a self-defense item.
 If you’re carrying a camera with a tripod, you could use the tripod to defend yourself if needed.
 So if you can’t get some pepper spray, think carefully of what other items you’re taking that could have a dual purpose.

 A Video Camera

 Even if you’re not interested in taking photos of the locations you visit, it’s a good idea to take a camera with you.
 If you were to get caught exploring, you could say you were only taking a couple of photos.
 So the camera is mainly used as an excuse in case you are to get caught somewhere you’re not supposed to be.

 If a security guard were to stop you, just say you were taking photos of the location for a school project and they’ll most likely not want to deal with you and just shoo you away.
 Provided you didn’t damage anything.
 A camera is not essential but it can definitely come in handy in more ways than one.

 A friend or two

+Last but certainly not least, if you can, always go with a friend or two.
+You will vastly improve your safety and enjoyment when exploring abandoned buildings if you simply go with another person.
 Having someone with you allows you to explore a lot more comfortably and elongates the duration of your time exploring.

 Start Exploring Abandoned Buildings

+There are so many more items I could’ve included in this article.
+But I think that with just these 10 things that I listed you should be good and ready for your first urban exploration.
 As you get some experience under your belt you’ll start to add more items to your urbex gear that you always carry with you on your explorations.